Nice to meet you.

 What I dislike about Loftware Cloud:

-• I encountered occasional bugs that disrupted my workflow, making certain tasks more frustrating.
-The lack of clear error messages made troubleshooting challenging, slowing the process.
+• I faced occasional bugs that disrupted my workflow.
+The lack of clear error messages made troubleshooting challenging, slowing the process for many G2 users.

 What G2 users dislike about Loftware Cloud: